csudhlib/primo-explore-multiple-analytics/README.md

 1. Copy the contents of `multipleAnalytics.module.js` into your package's `custom.js` file.

 ## Usage
-Once this module is installed, add `multipleAnalytics` as a dependency for your custom module definition.
+Once this module is installed, add `multipleAnalytics` as a dependency in your custom module definition.

 ```js
 var app = angular.module('viewCustom', ['multipleAnalytics'])
 ```

-### Configuration
+#### Configuration
+The module can be configured using the `analyticsOptions` option object.
+Default options are provided in a 'Default' variant of the option object, as shown below. _Only override the non-default object_

+##### analyticsOptions / analyticsOptionsDefault

 | name           | type         | usage                                                                                 |
 |----------------|--------------|---------------------------------------------------------------------------------------|
 | `enabled`      | string       | Provided for consortium implementations.
 Single institutions should leave this `true` |